-Today I am going to share my absolute favorite FREE calligraphy and lettering fonts to get your wheels turning and inspire your next project, whether that is a calendar, invitations, a simple blog graphic, logo, business cards or if you want to make a cute T-shirt or mug.
+Today I am going to share my absolute favorite FREE calligraphy and lettering fonts to get your wheels turning and inspire your next project.
+Whether that is a calendar, invitations, a simple blog graphic, logo, business cards, or if you want to make a cute T-shirt or mug.

 One important note is that all of these fonts are free to download BUT only for personal projects, and most of them do not include alternates or ligatures in the free sample.